cdong5/cdong5.github.io/README.md

 # Website
-Source code for my website: https://cdong5.github.io/Website/
+Source code for my website: calvind.me
 Includes my Resume and Linkedin
 Thanks for checking it out!